romainlafarguette/romainlafarguette.github.io/_pages/missions.md

 ### India, Philippines, Malaysia, Singapore (2019)
 * IMF technical outreach
-  * Outreach about the IMF Growth-at-Risk model to central banks in the region and the Asian Development Bank
+  * Teaching density modeling to staff of central banks and the Asian Development Bank

 ### Israel (2019)
 * IMF Article IV
-  * External sector
-  * Also supported the Bank of Israel with the implementation of a density forecasting model
+  * Supported the Bank of Israel with the implementation of a density forecasting model
+  * Balance of payments analysis

 ### Albania (2018-2019)
-* IMF Post-Program Monitoring Report, Article IV
+* IMF Post-Program Monitoring, Article IV
   * Monetary, financial and real sectors
   * Four missions

 ### Peru (2018)
 * IMF Financial System Stability Assessment Program
-  * Using Growth-at-Risk for Macrofinancial Analysis and Forecasting.
-Application on Peru
-  * Liquidity Management in Peruvian Money Markets: A Financial Stability Perspective
+  * Density modeling and systemic liquidity management

 ### People's Republic of China (2015)
 * European Central Bank, negotations mission
-  * Negotiations with the People's Bank of China in Beijing and Shanghai to acquire RMB for the FX reserves of the Eurosystem
+  * Negotiations with the People's Bank of China to build the RMB portfolio of the Eurosystem